xemantic/xemantic.com/ai/workshops/index.md

 ## About Kazik, your instructor

 I am an independent AI researcher, open source enthusiast, open society advocate, computational artist and live coder.
-A programmer and software architect by trade, a philosopher by education, specialized in cognitive science and ethics.
+A programmer and software architect by trade, a philosopher by education, interested in cognitive science and ethics.
 Co-founder of [Xemantic](https://xematnic.com/) (applied philosophy collective) and [Prachtsaal](https://prachtsaal.berlin) (non-profit art cooperative).

 ![Kazik Pogoda live coding during Algorave at Prachtsaal](../../assets/images/people/Kazik_Pogoda-Algorave_at_Prachtsaal.jpg)